nobody-qwert/text-to-graph/README.md

 # Knowledge Graph Generator

+- Uses CSV instead of JSON => 3x cheaper & faster response due to less output tokens
+- Supports Parallel API Calls
+- Suports External PDF extractor (that is more precise and fast because is made in C++)
+- Generates 1 single HTML that is self contained graph (Graphics + Data)

 ## Prerequisites

 - Make sure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/).